Creating Your SQLite Canister

 ic-rusqlite is compiled to the WASI target and then processed by the wasi2ic workflow, embedding ic-wasi-polyfill and stable-fs into the output binary.
 This enables the use of standard Rust I/O APIs for file operations.

-By default the main database file is stored in the root folder: /DB/main.db and there are a few additional helper files that can be created by the databsae engine.
+By default the main database file is stored in the root folder: /DB/main.db and there are a few additional helper files that can be created by the database engine.

 You can freely create other stable structures for your extra storage needs, just make sure to use a virtual memory ID that is not yet occupied.